“Mommy, what’s a calorie?”

 Right then, my attention was grabbed by the instructor on my DVD.
 This move really burns calories!
 And that’s when it hit me.

 Is this where my son is getting it from?
 Is this why he asked me recently if I wanted to lose weight?
 Is this why I caught him examining his belly the other day?
 (A belly which I promptly covered with kisses, I might add.)

 Is it these fitness videos I love so much?

 The instructors who lead the various exercise videos I watch keep a running commentary going throughout.
 They talk about form, about how to do the exercises correctly.
 They offer encouragement, egging me on even when I’m positive I can’t do another rep. They remind me that exercise is a form of self-care.

-My daughter hates her flabby arms-and she's only five' And they talk about calories and exercising to lose weight and building that “perfect” physique.
+And they talk about calories and exercising to lose weight and building that “perfect” physique.

 When I really started paying attention, I realized that nearly every single DVD I use contains frequent admonishments about not “undoing this in the kitchen,” praise for moves that “torch calories,” and reminders that exercise is the key to having the body I’ve always (supposedly) dreamed of.

 Although I’d been filtering those messages out, because they’re irrelevant to me, my kids were listening.
 And they were picking up every troubling implication the instructors send.

 Girls love muscular arms, the teacher reminds us.
 We all want the booty, we’re told.